A guide to gifts of equity

 • Keeps home within the family: A gift of equity can make homeownership a possibility for a family member who couldn't otherwise afford it.
 In turn, it can be passed along to loved ones.

-• Reduced closing costs: A lower purchase price means there will be lower closing costs.
-Plus, with a lower price tag on the home, the buyer will need less money to hit the 20% down payment mark.
-In turn, this can mean dropping private mortgage insurance (PMI).
+• Reduced closing costs: A lower purchase price means lower closing costs.
+Plus, with a lower home price, the buyer will need less money to reach the 20% down payment threshold.
+In turn, this can mean dropping PMI.

 Cons

-• Still need to pay closing costs: When the title of the property is transferred to the new owner, they're still on the hook for paying closing costs.
+• Still need to pay closing costs: When the title of the property is transferred to the new owner, they're still responsible for paying closing costs.
 It's a bill that can't be avoided.

-• Might get hit with a gift tax: If the seller gifts equity in an amount that’s too high, they might have to pay a gift tax.
-The annual gift exclusion per donee for an individual is $19,000, and so it's possible depending on the seller's situation.
+• Might get hit with a gift tax: If the seller gifts equity in an amount that exceeds the gift tax exemption, they might have to pay a gift tax.
+The annual gift exclusion per donee for an individual is $19,000, and so it's possible, depending on the seller's situation.

 • Seller loses out financially: By gifting equity, the seller misses out on potentially raking in a profit by putting the house on the market.
-How much they miss out depends on the market value of the home and how much equity was gifted.
+How much they miss out depends on the home's market value and the amount of equity gifted.

 FAQ

-Here are the answers to some frequently asked questions about gifts of equity:
+Here are answers to some frequently asked questions about gifts of equity.

 Is a gift of equity a good idea?